ArcAOGaming/docs/docs/content-creators/referral-programs.md

    Receive a personalized referral URL to track your success.

 3. 🎥 **Create Content**
-   Stream, post, review, or shout out ArcAO games across your platforms.
+   Stream, post, review, or shout out Arc games across your platforms.

 4. 📣 **Share Your Link**
    Add your referral link to your content — in descriptions, bios, or overlays.